Airport apron: Tarmac

 The apron at airports is sometimes informally called the tarmac, even though most of these areas are paved with concrete, not tarmac.
 Specific materials used include asphalt concrete (which itself is often inexactly called "tarmac", adding to the confusion), porous friction course, and Portland cement concrete.

 Ramp

 In the United States, the word ramp is an older term for an area where pre-flight activities were done; an apron was any area for parking and maintenance.
 Passenger gates are the main feature of a terminal ramp.
 The word apron is the ICAO and FAA terminology (the word ramp is not), so the word ramp is not used with this meaning outside the US, Canada, the Maldives, and the Philippines.
 IATA cites ramp as an equivalent term to apron.

-For seaplanes, a ramp is used to access the apron from the water.
+For seaplanes, a ramp is used to access the apron/seaplane base from the water.